 Build Quality | Durable binoculars, they have lasted over 5 years with no issues. |

-Bulk & Weight | Fairly heavy and bulky binocular for a 10X50. |
+Bulk & Weight | Fairly heavy and bulky binoculars for a 10X50. |

-Usability | Focus knob hard to move, one solid click-in eyecup setting. |
+Usability | Focus knob is hard to move, one solid click-in eyecup setting. |

-Field of View | 315ft/1000 yards – not bad for 10X, but has tunnel vision (edge to edge clarity lacking) |
+Field of View | 315ft/1000 yards – not bad for 10X, but has tunnel vision (edge-to-edge clarity lacking) |

 Brightness | Not very bright compared to the other binoculars in this review |